boostercloud/booster/docs/README.md

 ##### Multiple AWS Accounts

-In case you are using multiple AWS accounts and not depending on the default profile, you will need to add a `region` field under the profile we will be using in the `credentials` file as seen on the right.
+In case you are using multiple AWS accounts and not depending on the default profile, you will need to add a `region` field to let AWS know which region we should deploy our application to.
+To do so, we have two possible solutions:
+* Adding the region to the profile in the `credentials` file

 ```ini
 # ~/.aws/credentials